 Conclude your first week with late night eats at Lahaina Fish Company.
 Having catered to the island for over 25 years, this swank but sweet bistro lives by the creed of eating local and organic.
 Standard faves like ahi and mahi mahi are doled out next to rarer catches like monchong and opah, while their “Living Well” menu offers succulent choices for vegans and vegetarians.
 (Their truffle-aioli Wok Fried Brussel Sprouts are a must try.)
 Drink up the views of the starlit village before cruising over to Down the Hatch for nightcaps—their Adult Shave Ice acts as a boozy nod to childhood pleasures.

-Once you’ve touched down on land, gear up on provisions at Hawaiian Moons Natural Foods—which features a hot and cold deli, a salad bar, and custom-made juices—before slinking over to the epic stretch of sand that comprises Sugar Beach.
+Once you’ve ditched the bike and returned to exploring by foot, gear up on provisions at Hawaiian Moons Natural Foods—which features a hot and cold deli, a salad bar, and custom-made juices—before slinking over to the epic stretch of sand that comprises Sugar Beach.
 With sublime views of Pu’u Ola’i in the distance and Maalaea nearby, this often-quiet beach is perfect for decompressing.

 Consider yourself blessed if your eighth day on Maui falls on a Wednesday: Hump Days are brought to a rollicking and proper close at Mulligans on the Blue, where Grammy Award winner and slack key master Willie K puts on an intimate, hilarious, and melodious show.
 Covers of Irish ballads are set against songs about the islands and impersonations of our most notable rockers.
 For a wholly memorable experience, book the dinner and show combo.
 With fetching views and sophisticated pub fare (like traditional Irish stew with braised New Zealand lamb), Mulligans—and Willie—bring a touch of welcome rowdiness to this sedate slice of the island.